mgifford/drupal-security/src/php.rst

 By keeping up with security releases some will argue that there is no need to hide which version of PHP you are running.
-There is a broader discussion of this debate in Section :ref:`debate-obscurity`.
+There is a broader discussion of this debate in Section L) Points of Debate under :ref:`debate-obscurity`.
 In the PHP setting you can also `limit information about PHP`_ which is exposed by adding this to your :file:`php.ini` file::